 An embargoed press release is a journalistic courtesy where a news announcement is sent to the media in advance so they will have time to prepare a story before the news is released to the public on a specific date.
 The PR professional is counting on the media receiving it not to release that news until the date and time they specify, with that date and time being known as the embargo date.

 This worked well in the past, when newspapers and the nightly news reports all ran at about the same time.

 But the rise of 24/7 media reporting has made press release embargos significantly more complicated.

 Embargoed Press Release Example: Why This Is So Complicated

-Case in point: A while back I wrote a story based on an embargoed press release.
+A while back I wrote a story for a west-cost newspaper based on an embargoed press release.
 It was to be held under wraps until Monday.
-But the public relations firm that drafted the press release had set no specific time.
-Sometimes the public relations rep will tell me that the release will hit the news wires at 7:00 AM.
-With this press release, however, I wasn’t given a time.
+But the public relations firm that drafted the press release had set an embargo date, but no specific time.
 I wrote the story for Monday’s paper and called it a day.